Anterior Cruciate Ligament

 - Anterolateral rotational knee instability: role of posterolateral structures.
 Winner of the AGA-DonJoy Award 2006.

-- The influence of PL instability on ACLR: comparison between isolated ACLR and AC + PL reconstruction.
+- The influence of posterolateral rotatory instability on ACL reconstruction: comparison between isolated ACL reconstruction and ACL reconstruction combined with posterolateral corner reconstruction.

 - posterior cruciate ligament